Welcome to The Beet.

 The Beet is your all-in-one guide to eating a more plant-based diet.
 If you want to boost your energy, feel your best, and reach your personal health and wellness goals by adding more plants, we’re here to help.

-We're a new plant-based platform where food, health, news, reviews, expert advice and culture meet.
-The Beet covers everything from restaurants to eat vegan near you to the latest products that make it even easier to get the right amount of protein, iron and other essential nutrients.
+We're a new plant-based platform where food, health, news, reviews, expert advice and the culture meet.
+The Beet covers everything from restaurants to eat vegan near you, to the latest food products that make it even easier to eat plant-based, to which whole foods to eat daily to get the right amount of protein, iron and other essential nutrients.

-Whatever your motivation: To be healthier, to lose weight, to feel less bloated, to be heart-healthy, to get off the meds, to eat for the environment, to benefit the welfare of animals, or for some other reason (do tell me what your motivation is—email me at Lucy@thebeet.com), we here at The Beet can help guide you toward your plant-based eating goals.
+Whatever your motivation: To be healthier, to lose weight, to feel less bloated, to be heart-healthy, to get off the meds, to eat for the environment, to align with your value system, or for some other reason (do tell me what your motivation is—email me at Lucy@thebeet.com), we here at The Beet can help guide you toward your plant-based eating goals.

 We believe that eating a whole-food, plant-based diet can be healthy and delicious.
 You don't need to subsist on avocado toast and hummus alone.
 Filling your plate with mostly vegetables, legumes, grains, nuts and fruits is beneficial to you and the planet, which is why 80% of Americans are trying to eat more plant-based foods, according to a study done by Numerator.
 No matter what your eating habits, you can try it—today.

 - Daily recipes that are quick, easy, economical and delicious

 - Product news on the latest plant-based foods launching every day

 - Nutritionist-approved advice on how to get enough protein, calcium, and iron

 - The exact foods to eat and the ones to avoid to have all-day energy

 - What to watch, read and which social accounts to follow to be inspired